strategineer/personal-website/content/books/2023-06-17/index.md

 That's the gist of it.
 It's a really well told story (with properly thought out time travel mechanics) that will keep you hooked and waiting with expectation to see what happens next.

+{{< quote >}}
-**Everything is too far away and too close at the same time, too loud and also too quiet; a yellow door, an orange can, a blue sliver of sky, a dropped navy glove, the red ring around a street sign; a kaleidoscope turning.**
+Everything is too far away and too close at the same time, too loud and also too quiet; a yellow door, an orange can, a blue sliver of sky, a dropped navy glove, the red ring around a street sign; a kaleidoscope turning.

-**A pigeon flaps violently and I put my hands over my face.**
+A pigeon flaps violently and I put my hands over my face.

-**It's coming.**
+It's coming.

-**It's coming and without my banana muffin there is nothing I can do to stop it.**
+It's coming and without my banana muffin there is nothing I can do to stop it.
+{{< /quote >}}

 Like a cathartic Greek myth, Cassandra in Reverse has high highs and low lows (and everything in between) that'll make you smile and cry (or at least tear up a little if you're an emotionally stunted man child like me hehehe).